mt26691/bank-code-challenge/README.md

 - **Optimized Total Balance Calculation**: Rather than calculating the total balance on each request, a pre-calculated value or materialized view in the database could be used.
 This approach would improve performance, especially for large-scale systems with many customers and frequent balance inquiries.

 These long-term features would make the system more robust, reliable, and scalable, laying the foundation for handling real-world banking scenarios.

-## Conclusion

-This project provides a basic banking model using TypeScript classes and Jest for testing.
-The simplicity of the design meets the coding challenge requirements while allowing flexibility for future enhancements.